The History of the Martin D-45

 1939 Martin D-45S (Pre-War Model)

 The original owner of this guitar specified a 1 5/8" nut width, which was slightly narrower than the standard 1 11/16" or 1 3/4" used by Martin at the time (1939).
 Country artist Wilma Lee Cooper once owned this guitar and sent it to Sho-Bud in Nashville for repairs and restoration.At that time, the top was reportedly too thin to support the tension of the strings.
-The next owner sent this guitar to renowned luthier T.J.
+The next owner sent the guitar to renowned luthier T.J.
 Thompson, who performed extensive repairs to restore it to a playable condition.
-This process took a full eight years, and the repair costs alone reportedly amounted to several million yen.
+The process took a full eight years, and the repair costs alone reportedly amounted to several million yen.
 It can be said to be a valuable model when discussing pre-war D-45s.

 TOP: Adirondack Spruce